nchlswhttkr/website/content/site.md

 ### Serving incoming traffic

-I currently run everything off a single DigitalOcean droplet.
+I currently run everything off a small DigitalOcean droplet.
 I configure and manage it with [Terraform](https://www.terraform.io/) and [Ansible](https://docs.ansible.com/ansible/latest/).
-It's included with my website's source code.
+The code and playbooks for that live in a [dedicated repository](https://github.com/nchlswhttkr/hosting/)

 I previously ran everything off an old Raspberry Pi model 1B on my home network, but [I've retired it for now](/blog/for-now-goodbye-raspberry-pi/).